“I made this for the family yesterday and it got thumbs up from everyone, even my picky youngest, thanks so much Sue!!” ~Jordan

 - Set up a food processor fitted with the metal blade.
 With the machine going, drop in the garlic cloves to mince them.
 Turn off the machine and add the crumbs, thyme, lemon zest, salt and pepper to the bowl.
 Drizzle in the olive oil and pulse the machine to combine everything.

-- Bake the chicken for about 40 minutes, until the topping is browned and the chicken is cooked through.
+- Bake the chicken for about 40 minutes, until the topping is browned and the chicken is cooked through (if you want to be exact, 165F.)
 I ran mine under the broiler at the very end to get a little more color.